-Improved specimen tracking will not only facilitate global compliance with the emerging policy and legal issues such as the Nagoya Protocol, but also will support better metrics for data use and create the potential for cost-recovery for use when specimens are used in commercial enterprise.
-The ability to work with novel research (e.g. pharmacology, human health, food security) and commercial communities (e.g., pharmaceuticals, agriculture) will demonstrate the value of collections outside the immediate stakeholder community and contribute to the sustainability of biodiversity collections.
+Improved specimen tracking will not only facilitate global compliance with the emerging policy and legal issues such as the Nagoya Protocol, but it will also support better metrics for data use and create the potential for commercial use cost-recovery where necessary.
+The ability to engage with novel research (e.g., pharmacology, human health, food security) and commercial communities (e.g., pharmaceuticals, agriculture) will demonstrate the value of collections outside the immediate stakeholder community and contribute to the sustainability of biodiversity collections.
+A mechanism for how this data integration and attribution architecture could be achieved is presented in the report from a BCoN workshop held on this topic in February 2018 in Lawrence, KS (http://bcon.aibs.org/wp-content/uploads/2018/05/BCoN-Needs-Assessment-workshop-report-1.pdf).

 IV.
-Building the Extended Specimen Network
+Foundation for the Extended Specimen Network